obvonage/deved-platform/content/blog/en/voice-enabling-a-text-only-chatbot.md

 ---
 title: Voice Enabling a Text-only Chatbot
-description: Learn here how to add voice interaction with your existing text-only chatbot.
+description: Learn here how to add voice interaction to your existing text-only chatbot.
 author: tony-chan
 published: true
 published_at: 2022-07-18T18:48:45.538Z